hahatori/Python_Assignment1/README.md

 ### how it can be run

-This project uses [Anaconda]() and [Spyder]().Go check them out if you don't have them locally installed.
+This project uses [Anaconda]() and [Spyder]().
+Go check them out if you don't have them locally installed.

-The last GUI.py file to run is created by modifying the code from the first few files.
+The last GUI file to run is created by modifying the code from the first few files.
+Agents and models interact with each other, import agents and other python packages by running the model.py to output the results.

 ## Results